 You are exploring women’s sexuality in such a subtle way which is difficult to be seen in male filmmakers’ works.
 What do you think about the role as a female filmmaker in a male-dominated industry?

 JH: It’s important that there should be more female filmmakers as there is a tiny percentage of them at the moment.
 It’s important to me to explore themes that are personal to me, maybe not just as a woman but as a human being.
 I definitely found in the reception of my films, especially Unrelated the first one, which was dealing with a kind of taboo subject in a way, which is the menopause.
 I found definitely certain male audience members finding that difficult or finding that in some way that’s something they don’t want to look at or think about.
 I am aware that there is a sort of limitation in this kind of subject from a male point of view.
 I have to say that I think less about being a female filmmaker now than when I was directing television.
 That was an issue in an everyday way, where I was often working with male crews who clearly had a problem with the woman telling what they wanted.
 That was continually a problem working in television series, so in a different world.
 Having done that for 12 years, I came out of that, determined to create my own world of filmmaking where I could choose who worked with me, who the crew members were, who the cast were.
 To feel safe in an environment of my own making.
 It’s less a problem now so I think about it less.
 I only think about it in a more political way in terms of how many women assist men in making films, and I want to encourage more women to find their own voices, less in the way in a way that I am actually touching myself.
 Like I say, I am protecting myself from that.

-(The shorter version of the interview was originally published on Exberliner.)
+(A shorter version of this interview was published on Exberliner.)